core-wg/resource-directory/draft-ietf-core-resource-directory.md

 it is necessary to identify the components that constitute the RD server.
 The identification refers to information about for example client-server incompatibilities, supported features, required updates and other aspects.
-The URI discovery address, a described in section 4 of {{RFC6690}} can be used to find the identification.
+The URI discovery address, as described in section 4 of {{RFC6690}} can be used to find the identification.

 It
 would typically be stored in an implementation information link